rathinap/awesome-bigquery/README.md

 Awesome BigQuery
 ================

-A curated list of all the awesome articles, tutorials and video avaiable for Google BigQuery.
+A curated list of all the awesome articles, tutorials and video available for Google BigQuery.
 Part of the [awesome awesomeness](https://github.com/bayandin/awesome-awesomeness) collections.

 ### Introduction